branztg/Impact-of-News-on-my-Portfolio/README.md

 # # # News Driven Investments

-# We are gathering news articles to analyze how it affects the stock & cryptocurrency prices, in a given portfolio.
+# We are gathering news articles to analyze how news affects the stock & cryptocurrency prices, in a given portfolio.

 # Look at 10 Different Stocks in my Financefolio.